-- 4.1.1 The Service aims to balance the varied and changing workload resulting from the impacts of the ongoing Cost of Living Crisis and any post-pandemic effects. - 4.1.2 The Service has started the new financial year in a improved position with a progressing trend, this is reflected in the performance data below showing most indicators within target. - 4.1.3 Additional temporary resources continue to be deployed to the service; this is having a positive impact and is providing critical support. - 4.1.4 Training and support remains in place for new and less experienced staff members.
-Training for benefits work is an extensive process, taking several weeks for a new team member to become proficient in a single process, many months to be fully trained in all areas and be fully productive. - 4.1.5 The Service maintains a targeted plan aimed at bringing all work items within target and building a platform for sustained improved performance for the year ahead.
+- 4.1.1 The Service aims to balance the varied and changing workload resulting from the impacts of the ongoing Cost of Living Crisis and any post-pandemic effects. - 4.1.2 The Service continues with a progressing trend, this is reflected in the performance data below showing most indicators within target. - 4.1.3 A reduced level of additional temporary resources continue to be deployed to the service; this is having a positive impact and is providing critical support.
+It is predicted that this support will no longer be required by the end of the calendar year. - 4.1.4 Training and support remains in place for new and less experienced staff members.
+Training for benefits work is an extensive process, taking several weeks for a new team member to become proficient in a single process, many months to be fully trained in all areas and be fully productive. - 4.1.5 The Service maintains a targeted plan aimed at bringing all work items within target and building a platform for sustained improved performance for the rest of the year.